 If you wish to know the total cost of eviction, you'll need to take into consideration the cost of filing court documents, legal fees, the value of unrecovered payments, storage and cleaning fees, and lastly, the time and money spent finding a new tenant.
 The great news is you won't need to pay hundreds of dollars in legal fees to generate a Notice of Eviction.
-Unlike most other eviction form providers that you might encounter elsewhere, Rocket Lawyer offers members up to 40% in savings when hiring a lawyer, so an On Call attorney can represent you if you do proceed with an eviction lawsuit.
+Unlike most other eviction form providers that you might encounter elsewhere, Rocket Lawyer offers members up to 40% in savings when hiring a lawyer, so an Rocket Lawyer network attorney can represent you if you do proceed with an eviction lawsuit.

 The duration of the eviction process for Ohio renters is determined in part by the notice period required, as well as the overall volume of cases occurring simultaneously.
 Here is an overview of Ohio notice periods:

 After the pre-defined notice period is over, the eviction itself can still take 5 to 8 weeks.
 It is important to note that in particular kinds of housing, including where rent payments are subsidized, the mandated notice period may be even longer.